Nextomics/NextDenovo/doc/QSTART.rst

 Copyright
 ~~~~~~~~~

-NextDenovo is freely available for academic use and other non-commercial use.
+NextDenovo is only freely available for academic use and other non-commercial use.
 For commercial use, please contact `NextOmics <https://www.nextomics.cn/en/>`_.

 Cite
 ~~~~